Spring (device)

 When a conventional spring, without stiffness variability features, is compressed or stretched from its resting position, it exerts an opposing force approximately proportional to its change in length (this approximation breaks down for larger deflections).
 The rate or spring constant of a spring is the change in the force it exerts, divided by the change in deflection of the spring.
 That is, it is the gradient of the force versus deflection curve.
 An extension or compression spring's rate is expressed in units of force divided by distance, for example or N/m or lbf/in.
 A torsion spring is a spring that works by twisting; when it is twisted about its axis by an angle, it produces a torque proportional to the angle.
 A torsion spring's rate is in units of torque divided by angle, such as N·m/rad or ft·lbf/degree.
 The inverse of spring rate is compliance, that is: if a spring has a rate of 10 N/mm, it has a compliance of 0.1 mm/N. The stiffness (or rate) of springs in parallel is additive, as is the compliance of springs in series.

 Springs are made from a variety of elastic materials, the most common being spring steel.
 Small springs can be wound from pre-hardened stock, while larger ones are made from annealed steel and hardened after manufacture.
-Some non-ferrous metals are also used, including phosphor bronze and titanium for parts requiring corrosion resistance, and low-resistance beryllium copper for springs carrying electrical current.
+Some non-ferrous metals are also used, including phosphor bronze and titanium for parts requiring corrosion resistance, and low-resistance beryllium copper for springs carrying electric current.

 History

 Simple non-coiled springs have been used throughout human history, e.g. the bow (and arrow).
 In the Bronze Age more sophisticated spring devices were used, as shown by the spread of tweezers in many cultures.
 Ctesibius of Alexandria developed a method for making springs out of an alloy of bronze with an increased proportion of tin, hardened by hammering after it was cast.

 Coiled springs appeared early in the 15th century, in door locks.
-The first spring powered-clocks appeared in that century and evolved into the first large watches by the 16th century.
+The first spring-powered clocks appeared in that century and evolved into the first large watches by the 16th century.

 In 1676 British physicist Robert Hooke postulated Hooke's law, which states that the force a spring exerts is proportional to its extension.

+On March 8, 1850, John Evans, Founder of John Evans' Sons, Incorporated, opened his business in New Haven, Connecticut, manufacturing flat springs for carriages and other vehicles, as well as the machinery to manufacture the springs.
+Evans was a Welsh blacksmith and springmaker who emigrated to the United States in 1847, John Evans' Sons became "America's oldest springmaker" which continues to operate today.